wayfarerx/brigade/README.md

-# circumvolve
+# brigade

-Circumvolve is a Discord bot that tries to assist in building optimal-but-fair teams on a repeating basis.
+Brigade is a Discord bot that tries to assist in building optimal-but-fair teams on a repeating basis.
 The basic idea is that *administrators* set up a roster specifying what *roles* they require and how many *members* they require for each role.
 For example: a